Did you know there are only four companies still spinning yarn commercially in Ireland?

 The spinning community in Ireland is a tightly knit one.
 And if there’s one name known to everyone that would be Johnny Shiels.
 A third-generation spinning-wheel maker, Johnny predominantly makes Dutch-style wheels, which were introduced to Ireland in the eighteenth century and used for spinning flax.
 Never mind the long spinning process – to make the spinning wheel itself takes approximately 50 hours – which seems like a long time until you take into account the number of small, intricate parts such as the flyer, bobbin and spindle.

-Drop in to us at STABLE of Ireland at the Westbury Mall in Dublin next time you’re passing Grafton Street and we can show you many fine examples as well as our luxury accessories in Irish cashmere and Irish linen.
-There’s nothing like seeing all the gorgeous textiles and textures of a diverse range of Irish knit wear in one place!
+Drop in to us at STABLE of Ireland at the Westbury Mall in Dublin next time you’re passing Grafton Street and we can show you many fine examples of our textiles.

 The Ultra Skinny 10 x 200cm